vbrabandt2005/vbrabandt2005.github.io/_posts/2024-05-13-my-equipment-for-2024.md

 - [UpdateMe](https://github.com/vbrabandt2005/General-Scripts/tree/main/UpdateMe), my personal all in one update script

-(it sucks code wise, but I mean it's just a shell script and it works for me)
+(it sucks code wise, but I mean it's just a shell script and it works)

 #### Debain/Ubuntu-based